feinuosun/she-lab/_pages/aboutme.md

 ---

-I am a postdoctoral fellow at the Global Aging and Community Intiative, Mount Saint Vincent University, Canada, starting from August 2021.
+I am a postdoctoral fellow at the Global Aging and Community Intiative, Mount Saint Vincent University, Canada, working for the NIH-funded R01 project “The Demography of Chronic Pain” with Drs.
+Zachary Zimmer, Anna Zajacova, and Hanna Grol-Prokopczyk.
+My research interests are in demography of health (with a particular focus on pain), rural-urban health disparities, migration, quantitative methods, and spatial analysis.
+My work addresses questions about the social and environmental determinants of health outcomes (e.g, pain) at both the individual and ecological level.
+I am also one of the 2021-2022 fellow of the Consortium on Analytics for Data-Driven Decision-Making (CAnD3), Mcgill University, Montreal, Canada.

-I received my Ph.D.in Sociology at the University at Albany, State University of New York with a graduate certificate in Demography in 2021.
-Before that, I obtained my bachelor's degree in Transportation Engineering at Sountheast University, Nanjing, China in 2015 and bachelor's degree in Administrative
+I obtained my Ph.D.in Sociology at the University at Albany, State University of New York with a graduate certificate in Demography in 2021.
+Before that, I received my bachelor's degree in Transportation Engineering from Sountheast University, Nanjing, China in 2015 and a bachelor's degree in Administrative Management (Self Examination) from Nanjing University, China.

+Some of my work has been published in Social Science & Medicine, Annals of Epidemiology, Population, Space and Place, Ethnicity & health, Chinese Sociological Review, and Demographic Research.